Quick Answer

 Understanding No-Fault Accident NY Laws

-If you drive in New York state, you’ve probably heard of no-fault protection.
-This bit of text in New York’s code of law can sometimes offer much-needed relief to those who’ve been injured in a car accident.
-That said, unless you’re a New York car accident attorney, navigating the dense web of exclusions and regulations could give anyone a headache.
+If you drive in New York state, you've probably heard of no-fault protection.
+This bit of text in New York's code of law can offer much-needed relief to those who've been injured in a car accident.
+That said, the dense web of exclusions and regulations could give anyone a headache.
+Mighty's AI handles New York no-fault claims as part of building your case file — applying the state-specific framework automatically so you don't have to decode the rules yourself.

 That’s why we’ve gone ahead and performed a swan-dive into the rules of the road in NYC—breaking down the jargon and legalese and what no-fault means for drivers.